 Students may be offered accommodation in the University hostels of residence on application and at a fee prescribed by the University, which shall be paid on annual basis at the beginning of academic year.
 Hostels are available on-campus with luxurious rooms.
+Where on-campus iii.
+Breach to any of the above conditions (5.3.19 ii above), disciplinary action shall be taken, which may be either suspension or dismissal from studies.

-Where on-campus The student is prohibited to:
+The student is prohibited to: